 Type 2 diabetes is caused by either a lack of insulin or the body’s inability to use insulin efficiently, which leads to high blood glucose levels.
 More than 70 million Americans don’t realize they have prediabetes, and without taking action, they are at risk of developing type 2 diabetes within 5 years.

-District 4 offers Alive and Aware Wellness which is part of the National Diabetes Prevention Program, led by the Centers for Disease Control and Prevention (CDC).
+District 4 offers the National Diabetes Prevention Program, led by the Centers for Disease Control and Prevention (CDC).
 It is proven to help people with prediabetes prevent or delay development of type 2 diabetes.
-As part of an Alive and Aware Wellness group, you will work with other participants and a trained lifestyle coach to learn the skills you need to make lasting changes.
+As part of the group, you will work with other participants and a trained lifestyle coach to learn the skills you need to make lasting changes.
 These changes include losing a modest amount of weight, being more physically active, and managing stress.
 This program is currently being offered at no cost to eligible participants!

 • Trained lifestyle coach

 • CDC-approved curriculum

 • Year-long program — weekly for 6 months, then 1–2 times a month

 For enrollment information contact one of our diabetes prevention program locations:

 District 4 Public Health